MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 echo $devKV
 ```

+Did you just receive a "jq command not found" error?
+This is because this script depends on the Bash [jq](https://jqlang.github.io/jq/manual/) command.
+[Install jq](https://jqlang.github.io/jq/download/) in your environment, or run this script in Azure Cloud Shell.

 # [PowerShell](#tab/powershell)

 This PowerShell script was tested in [Windows PowerShell](/powershell/scripting/developer/windows-powershell) and [PowerShell 7](/powershell/scripting/overview).

 ```powershell
 # Show the contents of a file in the console